hankbao/libreboot/docs/gnulinux/encrypted_parabola.md

 automatically with this configuration. [grub\_cbfs.html](grub_cbfs.html) shows you how.
 Follow that guide, using the configuration details below.
 If you go for option 2 (re-flash), promise to do this on grubtest.cfg first!
-We can\'t emphasise this enough.
+We can't emphasise this enough.
 This is to reduce the possibility of bricking your device!

 I will go for the re-flash option here.
 Firstly, cd to the